 Revised: October 1, 2020

-C-305: Interpreter Services
+C-305: Interpreter Services for Deaf and Hard of Hearing Customers

-An interpreter conveys messages between individuals without contributing to the dialogue.
+An interpreter for deaf and hard of hearing customers conveys messages between individuals without contributing additional content to the dialogue.
 TWC Vocational Rehabilitation (VR) uses Interpreter services to facilitate communication with customers during the rehabilitation process.

 Interpreter services are provided by qualified interpreters and include: